-One study (Smith et al., 2011) reported an underestimation effect for images presented for very brief durations (100 ms to 300 ms).
-The authors argued that such brief duration effects coincide with the influence of emotional images on attention within the extrastriata cortex (Gan, Wang, Zhang, Li, & Luo, 2009).
-Furthermore, the authors speculate that such modulatory effects likely originate in the amygdala where the emotional stimulus are immediately identified as a threat.
+One study (Smith et al., 2011) reported an underestimation effect for images presented for very brief durations (100-300 ms).
+The authors argued that such brief duration effects coincide with the influence of emotional images on attention within the extrastriata cortex (Gan et al., 2009).
+Furthermore, the authors speculate that such modulatory effects likely originate in the amygdala where the emotional stimulus is immediately identified as a threat.
 Subsequently, the amygdala modulates other brain systems.